 The statewide training providers/programs (ETPL) list is updated when new programs are approved.
-Individual training accounts can be applied only towards programs on this list.
+Individual training accounts can be applied only towards programs on the current ETPL approved list.
 Training providers must retain records concerning participant enrollment and performance throughout the period of participation plus a minimum period of three years following the participant's completion or termination.